Posted March 20, 2020 0 0

 In all instances, keep an eye on the senior’s skin for signs and symptoms of rash or irritation, and contact his or her medical doctor if noted.

-For even more incontinence management tips, or to find out about Seniorcorp’s reliable, professional nursing care Suffolk and surrounding area residents trust, reach out to us at 757-640-0557 or via our online form.
+For even more incontinence management tips, or to find out why Seniorcorp is the preferred home care agency in Portsmouth and surrounding communities, reach out to us at 757-640-0557 or via our online form.
 We serve throughout Norfolk, Chesapeake, Portsmouth, Virginia Beach and Suffolk.